junxit/us-congress-bills-111/bill.md

 ---
 legis-num: S. 1677
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
 session: 1st Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 1677